 Location

-Before you install your gas cylinder stores you need to identify the safest and most practical area onsite.
-While stores can be either inside or outside, outdoor storage areas are best practice, and recommended by the Standard.
+Before you install your gas cylinder cages, we recommend that you identify the safest and most practical area onsite.
+While stores can be either inside or outside, outdoor storage for gas cylinders is best practice.

 Some of the biggest risks when storing compressed gases in cylinders are leaks, and this is the key reason why indoor storage of gas cylinders should be avoided wherever possible.
 If a gas leak occurs outdoors, in many instances the gas will be dispersed safely.
 But indoors, a whole room or building can quickly fill with gas.
 When gas like LPG — which is highly flammable and denser than air — collects in low areas instead of dissipating, accumulated gas remains in its explosive range.

-- Base - The store must be at ground level, and any space between the cylinders and the ground filled with a solid base.
-All Gas bottles cages need to have bolt down plates, cylinder restraints and padlockable door for added security.
+- Base - The store should be at ground level, and any space between the cylinders and the ground filled with a solid base.
+We recommend bolting down your gas bottle stores or conducting a risk assessment to determine if this is necessary for your site.

-- Level - The base of the cylinder store should be level (and possibly sloped to allow for drainage) and constructed from non-combustible materials.
-The base materials must be sturdy and able to withstand all weather conditions without becoming indented or damaged.
+- Level - The base materials must be sturdy, non-combustible and able to withstand all weather conditions without becoming indented or damaged.

 - Traffic - Where possible locate storage areas away from traffic and machinery.
 If this is not possible then bollards or crash barriers must be installed to minimise the risk of cylinders being hit by vehicles